BlueQuartzSoftware/simplnx/wrapping/python/docs/source/API.rst

    This parameter represents the :ref:`DataPath<DataPath>` to a valid :ref:`complex.Geometry() <Geometry Descriptions>`

-.. _ImportTextDataParameter:
+.. _ReadCSVFileParameter:
-.. py:class:: ImportTextDataParameter
+.. py:class:: ReadCSVFileParameter

-   This parameter is used for the :ref:`complex.ImportTextDataFilter() <ImportTextDataFilter>` and holds the information to import a file formatted as table data where each column of data is a single array.
+   This parameter is used for the :ref:`complex.ReadCSVFileFilter() <ReadCSVFileFilter>` and holds the information to import a file formatted as table data where each column of data is a single array.